avaneev/biteopt/README.md

 bound-constrained derivative-free optimization strategy.
 It maintains a cost-ordered population of previously evaluated solutions that are evolved towards a lower cost.
-On every iteration, the highest-cost solution in the list is unconditionally replaced with a new solution, and the list is reordered.
+On every iteration, the highest-cost solution in the list can be replaced with a new solution, and the list reordered.
 A population of solutions allows the strategy to space solution vectors apart from each other thus making them cover a larger parameter search space collectively.
 Beside that, parameter randomization and the "step in the right direction" operation are used that move the solutions into position with a probabilistically lower objective function value.

-The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of 1-10 dimensional test functions.
+The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of multi-dimensional test functions.
 Another benefit is a low convergence time which depends on the complexity of the objective function.
 Like many stochastic optimization strategies with fast convergence, this strategy can't solve problems with narrow or rogue optimums.
-Harder problems may require dozens of optimization attempts to reach optimum.
+Hard (multi-modal) problems may require many optimization attempts to reach optimum.

 ### Notes ###